keithhurley/BiteSizedR/README.md

 This project represents an educational opportunity aimed to provide beginners training into R, a free software environment for statistical computing and graphics.
 This set of videos, tutorials, and exercises is a combined effort presented by the Organization Of Fish and Wildlife Information Managers (OFWIM) and Keith Hurley.

+Each *video* (called a snack) in the series is listed below.  *Handouts* are pdf files available for download that cover the same material presented in the snack.  *Exercises* are challenages used to put the lessons into practice while the *Answers* provided one way of completing the exercises.

+The best learning always happens by doing, so most of the snacks are meant to be viewed while working along in R-studio.
+The snacks do move quickly so you may find it helpful to pause & continue as you work your way through the snack.
+Alternatively, you may wish to view the snack, and then work your way through the material on your own computer using the handouts provided.

 | Introduction | | | |
 | :------------------------- | ----- | -------- | --- |
 | Introduction to Bite-Sized R | [Video](https://www.youtube.com/watch?v=hZs3T5TNGIU) |  | |